factorial-io/factorial-frontend-stack/packages/core/README.md

 ## Features

-- Build CSS files using our standard PostCSS plugins
+- Build CSS files using our standard PostCSS plugins.
-- Stylelint CSS using SUIT CSS configuration
+- Stylelint CSS using SUIT CSS configuration.
-- Transpile JS using babel
+- Transpile JS using babel.
 - Eslint JS using airbnb + prettier
+- Sets `browser` env as default eslint environment.
-- Automatically resolve paths to images and fonts, inline when suitable
+- Automatically resolve paths to images and fonts, inline when suitable.
-- Watch file changes when in development
+- Watch file changes when in development.
-- Minify CSS and JS when building for production
+- Minify CSS and JS when building for production.
-- Treeshaking for JavaScript modules when building for production
+- Treeshaking for JavaScript modules when building for production.
 - Automatic code style fixes (where doable) though stylelint and prettier.

 ## Requirements